MicrosoftDocs/entra-docs/docs/identity/conditional-access/howto-conditional-access-policy-location.md

 ---
 # Conditional Access: Block access by location

-With the location condition in Conditional Access, you can control access to your cloud apps based on the network location of a user.
-The location condition is commonly used to block access from countries/regions where your organization knows traffic shouldn't come from.
-For more information about IPv6 support, see the article [IPv6 support in Microsoft Entra ID](/troubleshoot/azure/active-directory/azure-ad-ipv6-support).
+With the network assignment in Conditional Access, you can control access to your cloud apps based on the network location of a user.
+The condition is commonly used to block access from countries/regions where your organization knows traffic shouldn't come from.

 > [!NOTE]
 > Conditional Access policies are enforced after first-factor authentication is completed.
 Conditional Access isn't intended to be an organization's first line of defense for scenarios like denial-of-service (DoS) attacks, but it can use signals from these events to determine access.